-On October 29, 1969 at 10:30 PM, internet history was made, as it was born with the transfer of one simple message.
+On October 29, 1969, at 10:30 PM, internet history was made with the transfer of one simple message.

 At the same time, the computer scientists who developed ARPANET had their own motivations.
 In 1969, being a computer scientist was time consuming; if they wanted computer access; they were required to schedule time on one of the few computers around the country.
 Scientists wanted to be able to access the information on a certain computer from where they were seated rather than travel large distances.
 Electronic messages were the answer.

 In just 45 years since that fateful first message, the Internet has changed the world irrevocably.
 Those born after the late 1980s have never even seen a world without a commercialized World Wide Web.
 The tail end of the millennial generation has only heard the dial-up sound used ironically.
 With the Internet settling into middle age, here are some of the early, staggering breakthroughs that brought us the Internet we know today.

 Four university computers– at UCLA’s Network Measurement Center, Stanford Research Institute, University of California, Santa Barbara, and The University of Utah–are connected via nodes that allow electronic communication.
 UCLA sends off the first message, “lo,” to Standford on October 29.

 1972: The first form of email is created

 Ray Tomlinson creates email as an engineer at the tech firm Bolt, Beranek and Newman.
 He says he was inspired by colleagues who didn’t answer their phones.
 He also was the first person to use the @ sign to signal the name of senders and recipients.
 Unfortunately, Tomlinson doesn’t remember what the first email said, so there will never be an email equivalent of Alexander Graham Bell’s “Mr. Watson-come here-I want to see you.”